xinyinghou/nested_dict_classroom/_sources/pps-entry.rst

                     'second_level': {'C': {'g': 6},'D': {'h': 7, 'i': {'j': 8}}}}
         </code>
     <br><br>
-    What is the correct way to access the value associated with the key <code>'f'<code> inside the nested dictionary?
+    What is the correct way to access the value associated with the key <code>'f'</code> inside the nested dictionary?

-.. shortanswer:: pretest-sa_3
+.. shortanswer:: pretest-sa-3
-    :nocodelens:

     Please write the code line that is missing below